- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 Capitalize on where you’re strong

-A highly effective strategy for generating organic search results is to capitalize on your strengths.
+A highly effective strategy dominate organic search results is to capitalize on your strengths.
 How?
 Double down on the categories where you already rank well.

 Rather than cherry picking a few unrelated high-volume search terms, attack the vertical you’re already winning in until you dominate it.
 Targeting large sets of overlapping keyword groups will help you saturate the funnel while communicating your expertise to search engines.